oracle/node-oracledb/doc/api.md

 - Set the database's [*open_cursors*][47] parameter appropriately.
-  This parameter specifies the maximum number of cursors that each "session" (i.e each node-oracle connection) can use.
+  This parameter specifies the maximum number of cursors that each "session" (i.e each node-oracledb connection) can use.
 When a connection exceeds the value, the *ORA-1000* error is thrown.

   Along with a cursor per entry in the connection's statement cache,